 If decorating your entire house for Valentine's Day feels overwhelming, chose one area to create a holiday vignette such as your fireplace mantle

 , foyer, kitchen island, or front porch.
-We favor the front porch because what's better than welcoming your family and guests with love?
+We favor the front porch because what's better than welcoming your family and guests with signs of love?

 Red or Pink?